petergeoghegan/benchmarksql/README.md

      generation, execution and terminal trace code is moved into a module jTPCCTData.
 The database connection with all prepared statements has moved into a module jTPCCConnection.
+  +  Add collecting per transaction result data and OS Level resource usage collection.
+The R statistics package is used to graph detailed information and a complete report in HTML can be generated from the data.

 Version 4.1.2 TBD jannicash:
 -----------------------------------